hpdobrica/digital-garden-public/K8S Worker Node.md

 date : 07-11-2021
 ---

-[[Public/Kubernetes]] Worker nodes are the place where the actual work is being executed inside k8s cluster.
-They run workloads as dictated by the [[Public/K8S Master Node]], and update the master node on their status so it can manage them.
+[[Kubernetes]] Worker nodes are the place where the actual work is being executed inside k8s cluster.
+They run workloads as dictated by the [[K8S Master Node]], and update the master node on their status so it can manage them.

-These are the main components of the worker [[Public/K8S Node]]:
+These are the main components of the worker [[K8S Node]]:
-- [[Public/Kubelet]] - agent which runs on each node. listens for instructions from apiserver, provides status reports to apiserver. deploys/destroys containers as requested
+- [[Kubelet]] - agent which runs on each node. listens for instructions from apiserver, provides status reports to apiserver. deploys/destroys containers as requested
 - kube-proxy - allows containers running on nodes to reach each other
-- container runtime - e.g. [[Public/Docker]]
+- container runtime - e.g. [[Docker]]

 -----